rebplane/cello-index-api-doc/cello-backend-api.md

 tag_name | STRING | YES |

-## Add a exercise information about a single exercise to the table - REBECCA
+## Add exercise information about a single exercise to the table - REBECCA
 ```
 POST /api/exerciseinfo
 ```